ngrok/ngrok-operator/docs/developer-guide/README.md

 - [Go 1.20](https://go.dev/dl/)
 - [Helm](https://helm.sh/docs/intro/install/)

 Both of these can be obtained via [nix-direnv](https://github.com/nix-community/nix-direnv), which will automatically configure your shell for you.
+Note that it will also set `KUBECONFIG` to a file "owned" by direnv, so as not to pollute the configuration in your `$HOME`.

-- A k8s cluster is available via your kubectl client.
-This can be a remote cluster or a local cluster like [minikube](https://minikube.sigs.k8s.io/docs/start/)
+A k8s cluster is available via your kubectl client.
+This can be a remote cluster or a local cluster like [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/docs/start/).

-  - NOTE: Depending on your cluster, you may have to take additional steps to make the image available.
+Depending on your cluster, you may have to take additional steps to make the image available.
 For example with minikube, you may need to run `eval $(minikube docker-env)` in each terminal session to make the image from `make deploy` available to the cluster.

+Support for `kind` is provided out of the box. `scripts/kind-up.sh` will create a kind cluster and an accompanying docker registry, and `scripts/kind-down.sh` will tear both down.
+The `docker-push` and `deploy` tasks in the provided `Makefile` are configured to use this registry.

 ### Setup